 In case you’re buying chicks directly from someone instead of waiting for your hens’ laid eggs to hatch, and you’re expecting the chicks’ arrival from mail order, then its better if you put a little sugar in the water to energize them quickly.

-To make sugar water for the chicks, mix ½ cup table sugar into 1 qt. of water for 1-2 days.
+To make sugar water for the chicks, mix ½ cup table sugar into 1-quart of water for 1-2 days.

 When you’re filling the chicks’ watering container, ensure that you use lukewarm water.
-Cold water can harm the baby chicks by chilling them.
+Coldwater can harm baby chicks by chilling them.
 To be on the safe side, you can test the water on the inside of your wrist.

 Your basic need is for something that won’t spill, and that should be small enough so that the chicks cannot get in it and drown.

-When it’s time for your baby chicks to arrive, dip their beaks into the water to show them where the water is.
+When your baby chicks arrive, dip their beaks into the water to show them where the water is.
 They don’t necessarily have to drink, but this will let them know where they have to go for drinking water.